whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Are People So Racist And Hateful.md

-## Chapter 8: Where Do Racism and Hatred Come From?
+## Chapter 8: Why Are People So Racist And Hateful?

 Many people born and raised in unhealthy cultures seem to think that humans are naturally racist, sexist, and prone to hate.
 Or at least some are.